4 Ways to Use Discomfort for Personal Growth

 Youngest Female CEO

-With this in mind, I was taken by an interview on CNBC last week with Corie Barry, who in June became Best Buy’s first female chief executive.
+With this in mind, I was taken by an interview on CNBC with Corie Barry, Best Buy’s first female chief executive.

-At 44 years old, Barry is the youngest woman CEO in the Fortune 100, and one of only 27 female CEOs in the S&P 500, according to Catalyst.
+At 44 years old, Barry was the youngest woman CEO in the Fortune 100, and one of only 27 female CEOs in the S&P 500, according to Catalyst.

 In the interview, Barry gave other women in business the advice to “make yourself uncomfortable, and to take sometimes, the jobs no one else wants.”